averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 **Step 4 — Conclusion**

 Under the given conditions, $D_i$ will hit zero in finite time $T = D_i(0)/r$, at which point $\Lambda_i$ ceases to exist as a coherent instance of $\Lambda$.

-*English translation:*
-The system will lose all invariants after a certain time, calculated by dividing the initial density by the rate of loss.

 **Q.E.D.**